The Insurance and Reinsurance Law Review: Malta

 The insurance industry is facing fundamental change.
 Companies had to adapt quickly to change during the pandemic or risk being left behind.
 Given the operational impacts insurers have experienced, particularly in customer-centric areas, digitalisation has become ever more vital to ensure that they are agile, responsive and connected organisations.
 Looking ahead, the pace of change is set to accelerate still further.

+The year 2022 will see continued focus on digitisation and sustainability of business models.
 As organisations have had to shift overnight to remote working, the insurance industry has had to become much more agile, secure, connected and digitally enabled.
 This has brought about increased costs, but has also provided insurers with the wake-up call the industry needed to embrace digitisation, as well as an opportunity to streamline processes using newly available technology, such as artificial intelligence and the internet of things.
-Those market participants that have welcomed the digital transformation will be the ones that gain over those who will fall back into the old ways.
+Those market participants that have welcomed the digital transformation will gain over those who fall back into the old ways.

 1 Edmond Zammit Laferla is a partner and Petra Attard is a senior associate at Mamo TCV Advocates.